-Splitting only works on straight segments of tray, and the corner, riser and reducer fittings.
+Splitting works on straight segments of tray, and the corner, riser and reducer fittings.

 To split a tray you must enter a complex POWER number setting when inserting or Global Editing the tray.
-This setting describes the POWER ranges and numbers on each side of the tray and either the percentage of the tray filling capacity (CABLEFACTOR and WEIGHTFCTR), or the physical distance by which it is split.
+This setting describes the POWER ranges and numbers on each side of the divider and either the percentage of the tray filling capacity (CABLEFACTOR and WEIGHTFCTR), or the physical distance by which it is split.

 The text for a split tray is formatted as follows: